sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/DefiningGUIExperiment/DefiningParameters.md

 ![images/parameter1.png](resources/images/definingGUIExperiment/parameter1.png)

 You can also define your parameter inside the experiment, using the statement parameter.
-You have to specify first the name of your parameter, then the name of the global variable through the facet var.
+You have to specify first the name of your parameter, then the name of the global variable through the facet `var`.

 ```
 global